Virginia Tech® home

 The Virginia Tech College of Engineering strategic plan spans the next several years and outlines an intentional vision for growth, priorities, and engagement.

-In alignment with the university’s new strategic plan, The Virginia Tech Difference: Advancing Beyond Boundaries, the college’s strategic plan was developed in 2019 in collaboration with faculty, staff, students, and alumni across the college, and informed by partners and employers.
+In alignment with the university’s strategic plan, The Virginia Tech Difference: Advancing Beyond Boundaries, the college’s strategic plan was developed in collaboration with faculty, staff, students, and alumni across the college, and informed by partners and employers.

 Throughout the process, the college’s strategic planning committee engaged with the college community of faculty, staff, students, advisory boards, alumni, and friends, and asked for input.
 In all, 7,000 unique comments from 550 members of the college community were collected.